The Impacts - Inner Works Therapy

 WHAT ARE THE POTENTIAL IMPACTS?

-Unprocessed trauma at a CPTSD diagnosable level includes dissociation, flashbacks, nightmares, sleep issues; avoidance of reminders of trauma, anxiety and depression, hypervigilance, emotion regulation difficulties, anger, fluctuating empathy levels; a negative self-concept, a sense of worthlessness, guilt, interpersonal problems, and a feeling of disconnection.
+Unprocessed trauma at a C:PTSD diagnosable level includes dissociation, flashbacks, nightmares, sleep issues; avoidance of reminders of trauma, anxiety and depression, hypervigilance, emotion regulation difficulties, anger, fluctuating empathy levels; a negative self-concept, a sense of worthlessness, guilt, interpersonal problems, and a feeling of disconnection.

 You might also be experiencing guilt around ‘reactive abuse’ – some of your behaviours in response to the abuse may have been less than desirable, but were actually a normal result of the emotional torture you had endured.